-Emily is an Associate Solicitor in the Abuse team at Bolt Burdon Kemp having joined the firm as a newly qualified solicitor in September 2015.
+Emily is an Associate Solicitor in the Abuse team at Bolt Burdon Kemp.

 Emily specialises in representing clients in claims for compensation arising from sexual, physical and emotional abuse brought against organisations including the Scout Association, the church, local authorities and the Ministry of Defence.
 Emily also acts in claims against individual abusers as well as acting in claims against social services in failure to remove cases.

-Emily has a particular interest in supporting victims of trafficking to bring claims for compensation against their traffickers and organisations who failed them.
+Emily has a particular interest in supporting victims of image-based sexual abuse (commonly referred to as ‘revenge porn’) to bring claims for compensation against their abusers and organisations who failed them.

 Before joining Bolt Burdon Kemp, Emily achieved a first class honours degree in Education at Birmingham City University, completed her Graduate Diploma in Legal Studies at University of Birmingham and obtained a distinction in her Legal Practice Course at the College of Law.

 Emily is regularly asked to speak to news outlets about current developments in abuse law:

 - Association of Personal Injury Lawyers – accredited as an APIL Senior Litigator

 - Centre for Women’s Justice Legal Reference Panel